 If you want to help your child at home, encourage him/her to read books from the library, also newspapers and comics.
 Your child will probably need your help when he/she is doing some homework, do not be frightened to give it.
 The more you are involved the more successful your child will be.

-We have subscriptions to Education City and MyMaths.
-Links to these sites can be found under the Parent/Carer tab and On-line Learning.
+We have subscriptions to Bug Club, BKSB and Purple Mash.
+Links to these sites can be found under the Parent/Carer tab and On-line Learning – if your child cannot remember their login – please get in touch with your child’s Form Tutor.

 Extra Curricular Activities / Extended Schools